Last Updated on

 But before we get too excited, let me point one thing that I find to be an issue and then let me tell you how to fix that.

 Here’s the thing: when you click that lovely new social media icon on your WordPress menu, it loads the page that you link to (which should be the corresponding social media page) in the same window.
 In other words: it replaces your blog!
-Unless you have a 1 page website that does nothing but redirect people to one of your social properties, then I cannot think of a good reason why you’d want to load the target page in the same window.
+Unless you have a one page website that does nothing but redirect people to one of your social properties, then I cannot think of a good reason why you’d want to load the target page in the same window.
 So, we – in this case – want the social media icon to load the social page on a new separate tab.
 So let’s see how we do that:

 How to Make The Social Media Icon Open up a New Tab